Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

 ## Responding to window key event

-When you press "left", the currently active page will change to previous page.
-When you press "right", the currently active page will change to next page.
+When you press left, the currently active page changes to the previous page.
+When you press right, the currently active page changes to the next page.
 You can declare the window key event as follows:

 ```cs